Wiki Page Content

 Attribute Definitions

 Rock art elements and panels are assigned multiple attributes as part of the recording process.
 Attributes are used to describe the design of the element or the condition of an element or panel.
-If you have Internet access, you may view the detailed definitions for all attributes here: [New window] DigitalRockArt attribute definitions and examples.
+If you have Internet access, you may view the detailed definitions for all attributes here: DigitalRockArt attribute definitions and examples.

 Full Screen Mode